-6. Notwithstanding the preceding, the restrictions contained herein shall not apply to any data or documentation in the possession of Online Provider: (a) which is independently developed by Online Provider without any involvement of or information from the Company; (b) which becomes known to Online Provider from a source other than the Company without breach of any agreement relating to such information; (c) which is currently in the public domain or subsequently enters the public domain lawfully and through no fault of Online Provider; or (d) which, after Online Provider has provided at least five (5) business days' advance notice to the Company, is disclosed pursuant to any statutory, regulatory or judicial order or requirement of law.
+6. Notwithstanding the preceding, the restrictions contained herein shall not apply to any data or documentation in the possession of the Receiving Party: (a) which is independently developed by the Receiving Party without any involvement of or information from the Disclosing Party; (b) which becomes known to the Receiving Party from a source other than the Disclosing Party without breach of any agreement relating to such information; (c) which is currently in the public domain or subsequently enters the public domain lawfully and through no fault of the Receiving Party; or (d) which, after the Receiving Party has provided at least five (5) business days' advance notice to the Disclosing Party (or such notice as is reasonable under the circumstances), is disclosed pursuant to any statutory, regulatory or judicial order or requirement of law.

-7. This Agreement shall be effective on the date hereof and terminate upon the earlier of: (a) a material breach by Online Provider; or (b) two (2) years after the date hereof.
+7. This Agreement shall be effective on the date hereof and terminate two (2) years after the date hereof.

 8. No provision of this Agreement shall in any way inure to the benefit of any third person (including the public at large) so as to constitute any such person a third party beneficiary of this Agreement or of any one or more of the terms hereof, or otherwise give rise to any cause of action in any person not a party hereto.

 9. Waiver of the breach of any terms of this Agreement shall not constitute a waiver of any subsequent breach of that term or a breach of any other provision of this Agreement.
-Failure of a party to insist upon or to enforce strict performance by the other party of any term of this Agreement shall not be construed as a waiver thereof, or as a relinquishment of the party's right to insist or rely upon such terms or rights on any future occasion.
+Failure of a Party to insist upon or to enforce strict performance by the other Party of any term of this Agreement shall not be construed as a waiver thereof, or as a relinquishment of the Party's right to insist or rely upon such terms or rights on any future occasion.

-10. This Agreement may be modified or amended only by written instrument signed by the parties hereto.
+10. This Agreement may be modified or amended only by written instrument signed by an authorized representative of both of the Parties hereto.

 11. If any term or provision of this Agreement shall be found to be illegal or unenforceable then, notwithstanding, this Agreement shall remain in full force and effect and such term or provision shall be deemed stricken.

-12. Each and all of the covenants and agreements contained within this Agreement shall extend to and be binding upon the successors and assigns of the parties hereto.
+12. Each and all of the covenants and agreements contained within this Agreement shall extend to and be binding upon the successors and assigns of the Parties hereto.

-13. This Agreement supersedes all prior and contemporaneous oral or written communications between the parties related to the terms or subject matter of this Agreement, except such written communications as shall have been incorporated herein by reference.
-The written terms of this Agreement are intended by the parties to be a final written expression of their agreement with respect to such terms, and as a complete and exclusive statement of the terms of the agreement between them.
+13. This Agreement supersedes all prior and contemporaneous oral or written communications between the Parties related to the terms or subject matter of this Agreement.
+The written terms of this Agreement are intended by the Parties to be a final written expression of their agreement with respect to such terms, and as a complete and exclusive statement of the terms of the agreement between them.

-14. This Agreement and the rights of parties hereto shall be governed by the laws applicable to contracts made and to be performed entirely within the State of Texas, without regard to its principles regarding conflicts of law.
+14. This Agreement and the rights of Parties hereto shall be governed by the laws applicable to contracts made and to be performed entirely within the State of Texas, without regard to its principles regarding conflicts of law.